spekulatius/GitPolicy/README.md

     composer global require spekulatius/gitpolicy;
     sudo ln -s ~/.composer/vendor/spekulatius/gitpolicy/gitpolicy /usr/local/bin/gitpolicy;

-    # run the initial steps, this configures the githook as well as the inital config file.
+    # run the initial steps, this configures the git hook as well as copies the initial config file into your project.
     gitpolicy init;

     # commit the change